About the degree programme

 Years 1 to 2: Foundation

-You will learn about the normal function of the animal body from the cell level to the entire organism.
+You will learn about the normal function of the animal body from the cells to entire organisms.

-Clinical and professional skills are taught from the first year of the programme.
+Clinical and professional skills are taught from the first year.

-Extra Mural Studies (EMS) are a key component of the degree, and you will be required to complete 10 weeks of Animal Husbandry placements by the end of the second year.
+Extra Mural Studies (EMS) is a key component of the degree, and you must complete 10 weeks of Animal Husbandry placements by the end of the second year.

 Years 3 to 5: Clinical

-You will learn about disease and treatment, species-specific courses, pathology, pharmacology and veterinary public health.
+You will focus on different species and learn about disease and treatment, pathology, pharmacology and veterinary public health.

-You will also be required to complete 20 weeks of clinical EMS placements by the end of final year.
+You must complete 20 weeks of clinical EMS placements by the end of final year.

 The final year comprises clinical rotations in our on-site hospital facilities, giving you real-life exposure to the work you will be undertaking following graduation.